 “They don't remember what you try to teach them.
 They remember what you are.” - Jim Henson

-I am currently an Assistant Professor of Interaction Design in the Journalism, Media, & Computing Department at Creighton University.
+I am an Associate Professor of Interaction Design in the Computer Science, Design & Journalism at Creighton University.

 I teach graphic, web, and interaction design classes in addition to the occasional special topics course:

 The course introduces the design of online publications, including elements of online layout, typography and graphics to create well-designed, responsive web sites.